-If we are not successful in leveraging our immune medicine platform to discover, develop and commercialize additional products and services, our ability to expand our business and achieve our strategic objectives would be impaired.
+If we are not successful in leveraging our platform to expand clonoSEQ in new indications or sample types and discover, develop and commercialize additional products and services, our ability to grow our business and achieve our strategic objectives would be impaired.

-A key element of our strategy is to leverage our immune medicine platform to discover, develop and potentially commercialize additional products and services beyond our current portfolio to diagnose and treat various disease states.
-In particular, for clonoSEQ we are attempting to generate sufficient clinical evidence to support the utility of MRD in additional lymphoid cancers beyond ALL, MM, CLL, and DLBCL while also demonstrating the clinical utility of blood as a sample type for all lymphoid cancers.
-If we are unable to generate compelling evidence supporting clonoSEQ use in other indications or sample types, our platform may face a broader obstacle to using our immunosequencing data for commercially viable products and services.
+Our strategy is to leverage our immune medicine platform to discover, develop and potentially commercialize additional therapeutic and diagnostic products and services for various disease states.
+In particular, for clonoSEQ we are attempting to generate sufficient clinical evidence to support the utility of MRD in additional lymphoid cancers beyond ALL, MM, CLL, DLBCL and MCL while also demonstrating the clinical utility of blood as a sample type for all lymphoid cancers.
+If we are unable to generate compelling evidence supporting clonoSEQ use in other indications or sample types, we may not succeed in expanding our clonoSEQ product platform.